ybertot/one_num_type/README.md

-other objects in the mathematical world.  for instance, you can apply the basic operations to a number (with the slight difficulty of division and 0), but it is not straightforward what it means to apply a basic operation on a pair of number, and vice-versa, it is straightforward to project a pair of numbers to its first component, but taking the first component of a number hardly makes any sense.
+other objects in the mathematical world.  for instance, you can apply the basic operations to a number (with the slight difficulty of division and 0), but it is not straightforward what it means to apply a basic operation like addition on a pair of number, and vice-versa, it is straightforward to project a pair of numbers to its first component, but taking the first component of a number hardly makes any sense.

-However, the tradition of type-theory based proof systems is to make a strong distinction between several types of numbers, especially as way to explain how the mathematical world is "constructed".
-Often, one starts by explaining the existence of type of natural numbers, followed by integers, rational numbers, and most often real numbers.
+However, the tradition of type-theory based proof systems is to make a strong distinction between several types of numbers, especially as a way to explain how the mathematical world is "constructed".
+Often, one starts by explaining the existence of a type of natural numbers, followed by integers, rational numbers, and most often real numbers.

 There are real benefits to doing so, in particular because most of the